erg55/Simon-lab-workshop/R/Readme.md

 tree2 <- root(tree1, node = 61, edgelabel = T, resolve.root = T)
 ```

 Hmmm not my preferred look.
 Instead we will use the reroot function in ggtree to midpoint reroot based on node 61.
+Here is some information about different programs for rooting https://www.biostars.org/p/332030/?fbclid=IwAR2V2lHOWgiLVCyvUdj2SFXaoxESKxU0o5f1WJvDcXvGVY6rgURr4td-kLY

 ```
 tree3 <- reroot(tree1, node = 61)